linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | 1    | Transactions: <b>3</b><br>Fee $0 |            |        | <= 5                 |
 | 2    | Transactions: <b>9</b><br>Fee $8 |            |        | >5                   |

-The program `BuggyFee` has an error in calculating the fee when transactions exceed the limit of 5:
+The program `BuggyFee` has an error in calculating the fee when the transaction count exceeds the limit of 5:

 ```java
 import java.util.Scanner;